Redislabs-Solution-Architects/CryptoModule/README.md

 ## Crypto library
 The crypto module supports multiple crypto libraries and and through that, supports multiple encryption methods.
 The module dynamically loads the crypto library provided as a parameter.
-In order for a crypto library to be used by the module, it needs to export the following funcrtions:
+In order for a crypto library to be used by the module, it needs to export the following functions:

 ```
 int encrypt(void* buffer, int buffer_len)
 ```
-Performs an inplace encryption of the input buffer with the input size
+Performs an in place encryption of the input buffer with the input size

 ```
 int decrypt(void* buffer, int buffer_len)
 ```
-Performs an inplace decryption of the input buffer with the input size
+Performs an in place decryption of the input buffer with the input size

 ```
 int blocksize()